-This Cost of Care Calculator from John Hancock is also a great tool to give you a better ballpark estimate of costs.
+This cost of living calculator is also a great tool to give you a better ballpark estimate of costs.

 Make sure to take into consideration the living expenses that will now be included in monthly assisted living fees.
 That initial sticker shock may subside once costs like transportation, food, bills, cleaning services, and medical care is rolled into one.

 Ensure you thoroughly discuss with each community exactly what is included in your monthly fees.
 Also, ask what additional fees you should expect, like initiation fees, grooming & bathing, medication management, housekeeping, etc.

 Adding up all current expenses against the expenses of at-home care vs. assisted living should provide valuable insight in choosing the best care your loved one.

 Before you read any further, please look through our comprehensive resource on assisted living payment assistance beyond the private pay system.
 To access that information, click here.
 What follows below is just a high level overview.
 There are some financial aid options that might be able to help your loved one afford the level of care they deserve.
 The most common inquiries we get include:

 - Medicare: For many over 65, Medicare may be able to cover some of your loved ones long-term care options.

 - Medicaid: Each state has different qualifications and benefits for helping seniors afford quality assisted living.
 Go to the Medicaid website to find out about potential eligibility.